-On July 21, 2011, TruePosition filed an antitrust lawsuit in the U.S. District Court for the Eastern District of Pennsylvania against LM Ericsson Telephone Company (Ericsson), the Third Generation Partnership Project (3GPP) and certain other defendants for anticompetitive conduct associated with the standard setting processes for LTE wireless data communication technology as it pertains to location technology.
-On November 19, 2012, 3GPP filed a counterclaim against TruePosition alleging, among other things, that TruePosition violated 3GPP working procedures, and is seeking an award of damages in an amount to be determined at trial.
-On October 9, 2013, the 3GPP counterclaims were dismissed.
-No other defendant filed counterclaims.
-TruePosition has reached settlement with all but one of the defendants, Ericsson.
-The case is proceeding through discovery with respect to Ericsson.
+On July 21, 2011, TruePosition filed an antitrust lawsuit in the U.S. District Court for the Eastern District of Pennsylvania against LM Ericsson Telephone Company (Ericsson), the Third Generation Partnership Project (3GPP) and certain other defendants arising from the standard setting processes for LTE wireless data communication technology as it pertains to location technology.
+The case has been settled, in cash and for other considerations, and was formally dismissed in its entirety on July 30, 2014.
+Defendants 3GPP and Ericsson did not contribute to the cash settlement.
+With respect to the defendants that contributed to the cash portion of the settlement, such cash was provided with no finding or implication of liability to avoid the expenditure of litigation costs exceeding the settlement amount, and in consideration for TruePosition's withdrawal of accusations of wrongdoing.